Marcia Angell: Criticism of conflicts of interest and biases in the medical establishment

-In her 2009 article "Drug Companies & Doctors: A Story of Corruption", published in The New York Review of Books magazine, Angell wrote :
+In her 2009 article "Drug Companies & Doctors: A Story of Corruption", published in The New York Review of Books (NYRB) magazine, Angell wrote:

 Criticism of the Food and Drug Administration

 Commenting on the 1992 Prescription Drug User Fee Act which allowed the Food and Drug Administration (FDA) to collect fees from drug manufacturers to fund the new drug approval process, Angell has stated :

 Criticism of U.S. healthcare system

-Angell has long been a critic of the U.S. healthcare system.
-The American healthcare system is in serious crisis, she stated in a 2000 PBS special: "If we had set out to design the worst system that we could imagine, we couldn't have imagined one as bad as we have."
-In the PBS interview, she urges the nation to scrap its failing healthcare system and start over:
+Angell has long been a critic of the U.S. healthcare system, claiming that the system is in serious crisis.
+In a PBS special in 2000, she stated: "If we had set out to design the worst system that we could imagine, we couldn't have imagined one as bad as we have."
+In the PBS interview, she urged the nation to scrap its failing healthcare system and start over:

+She later reiterated these points in an NYRB review of Steven Brill's book America's Bitter Pill (2015) about the passage of the Affordable Care Act: "his description of our dysfunctional health system is dead-on.
+He shows in all its horror how the way we distribute health care like a market commodity instead of a social good has produced the most expensive, inequitable, and wasteful health system in the world."

 Criticism of the pharmaceutical industry

 Angell is a critic of the pharmaceutical industry.
-With Arnold S. Relman, she argues, "The few drugs that are truly innovative have usually been based on taxpayer-supported research done in nonprofit academic medical centers or at the National Institutes of Health.
+In a 2002 New Republic article, she and Arnold S. Relman argued that drug companies exaggerated their R&D costs in order to justify their large profits: "The few drugs that are truly innovative have usually been based on taxpayer-supported research done in nonprofit academic medical centers or at the National Institutes of Health.
 In fact, many drugs now sold by drug companies were licensed to them by academic medical centers or small biotechnology companies."
-The pharmaceutical industry estimates that each new drug costs them $800 million to develop and bring to market, but Angell and Relman estimate the cost to them is actually closer to $100 million.
-Angell is the author of The Truth About the Drug Companies: How They Deceive Us and What to Do About It.

-In her 2004 article "The Truth About the Drug Companies", published in The New York Review of Books, Angell wrote :
+At the time, the pharmaceutical industry estimated that each new drug cost $800 million to develop and bring to market, but Angell and Relman estimated that the cost was closer to $100 million.
+She continued her inquiry into industry practices, eventually authoring the book The Truth About the Drug Companies: How They Deceive Us and What to Do About It (2004), with the following excerpt published in The New York Review of Books:

-Richard Friedman, director of the psychopharmacology clinic at Weill Cornell Medical College, and a regular contributor to the New York Times science pages, criticized Angell's views as unbalanced.
-"Dr. Angell is now doing pretty much the same thing the industry she assails has done, just the converse.
+Richard Friedman, director of the psychopharmacology clinic at Weill Cornell Medical College, and a regular contributor to The New York Times science pages, criticized Angell's views as one-sided: "Dr. Angell is now doing pretty much the same thing the industry she assails has done, just the converse.
 Pharma withheld the bad news about its drugs and touted the positive results; Dr. Angell ignores positive data that conflicts with her cherished theory and reports the negative results.”